-<jsp:getProperty id = "nameOfExistingJavaBean" property = "propertyName" />
+<jsp:getProperty name = "nameOfExistingJavaBean" property = "propertyName" />

-The id attribute points to the name of an existing Java Bean which is already created using <jsp:useBean> action element.
+The name attribute points to the name of an existing Java Bean which is already created by using the <jsp:useBean> action element.

-The property attribute points to an existing property/instance variable defined in the class.
+The property attribute points to an existing property/instance variable defined in a class.
 This attribute is given the

-same value as the name of the existing property/instance variables defined in the class.
+same value as the name of the existing property/instance variables defined in a class.

 Creating a simple class in Java

 Now we are going to create a Java class, A.java which has a property/instance variables named message, defined with a value, as shown below.

 private String message = "Hello from A class";

 //Getting the value of bean property named "message"